AdityaPandit29/AP-Blogs/README.md

+How to run?
+Use command - $ npm install
+Use command - $ node index.js

 AP Blogs

 Welcome to **AP Blogs** — a minimal and powerful blogging platform built with Node.js, Express, and EJS.
 It lets users create, view, and manage blog posts effortlessly in a clean, user-friendly interface.